quentinglorieux/LeishMan/new-features.md

 2️⃣ Authentication & API Communication

 To interact with Nextcloud, we used a Cloudflare Worker as a proxy that:
 • Authenticates requests using Nextcloud credentials stored securely.
 • Handles CORS issues by allowing cross-origin requests.
 • Processes API calls from the Svelte frontend.

 3️⃣ Folder & File Navigation

 The app provides a file explorer-style UI:
 • Folder Navigation: Users can open folders and navigate back to the parent directory.
 • Breadcrumb System: Displays the current path and allows going back.
 • Nextcloud WebDAV Requests: Uses the PROPFIND method to fetch files and folders dynamically.

 4️⃣ File Operations

 The system enables:
 • Downloading Files: Clicking on a file retrieves it from Nextcloud.
 • Uploading Files: Users can upload new files into the selected folder.
 • Deleting Files & Folders: Users can remove items with a confirmation step.

 5️⃣ UI Enhancements
 • Two-column layout: Folders on the left, files on the right.
 • Interactive buttons: Clickable file areas, hover effects, and smooth transitions.
 • Consistent design: Matching styles for uploads, deletions, and navigation.

 6️⃣ Challenges & Solutions

 Challenge Solution
 CORS Issues Cloudflare Worker Proxy
 Navigating Folders Implemented a dynamic path tracking system Uploading in Subfolders Properly formatted folder paths in requests Deleting Files & Folders Implemented separate API endpoints for both

 7️⃣ Future Improvements

-	•	🛠 Add file preview (images, PDFs, etc.).
+- Add file preview (images, PDFs, etc.).
-	•	🛠 User permissions
+- Group permissions to access specific folders.
+  - Upgrade ed to be not hardcoded (usiing a yml file)
-  •	🛠 Bulk file operations (downloads, deletions).
+- Bulk file operations (downloads, deletions).
-  •	🛠 Search functionality for files and folders.
+- Search functionality for files and folders.
-  . edit files [jwt tokent for nextcloud]
+- edit files [jwt tokent for nextcloud]
-  . improve secret management for NextCloud API (block access to the worker)
+- improve secret management for NextCloud API (block access to the worker)